UVRI-BCB/Metagenomics/docs/index.md

 ## **Quality control and trimming**

-Here we assess the quality of the raw reads using `Fastqc` program.
+Here we assess the quality of the raw reads using `Fastqc` and `MultiQC`.
 This gives the basic statistics for each of the forward and backward reads.

 ```{r,eval=FALSE,error=FALSE,warning=FALSE,message=FALSE,echo=TRUE}
 #!/bin/bash